How to darken a room for your Bonfoton Camera Obscura Devices.

-This is a good, cheap and widely available off-the-shelf product for darkening your room.
-I use this method myself at home.
+This is a good, cheap and widely available off-the-shelf product for darkening your room and works well with the Bonfoton Camera Obscura Room Lens.
 Basically, all you need is a screwdriver so you can attach the roller blind over your window.
-The fabric used in roller blinds is usually quite thick so it will hold the Bonfoton lens in place well.
+The fabric used in roller blinds is usually quite thick so it will hold the Bonfoton Room lens in place well.
 You can use masking tape to enhance the darkening effect.

-Note that the Bonfoton attachment system is a snap on snap off type so that it will let any blackout roller blind to be rolled back up normally after attaching the lens attachment plates on it.
+Note, that the Bonfoton Camera Obscura Room Lens attachment system is a snap on snap off type so that it will let any blackout roller blind to be rolled back up normally after attaching the lens attachment plates on it.

 So, what you need is only a water spray bottle and a roll of tin foil.
 Lightly spray the window screen with water and spread the tin foil roll over it.
 You can roll the tin foil over the frames of the window so no light will come through from the sides.
 The tin foil will stay stuck nicely for several days.
 But if you leave it on for too long the drying water may leave stains on the window screen that are hard to clean.
 This can happen even in a day or two on the sunny side of the house.
 Also in direct sunlight, the foil can get quite hot.
-So this method is recommended only for quick photoshoots and testing for the best position for the Bonfoton lens.
+So this method is recommended only for quick photoshoots.

 A rule of thumb for the lens positioning: The higher the Bonfoton Lens is on the window the more sky you will get on your walls and the lower the Lens is, the more ground will be seen.

 The BonfotonUP has a thumbscrew operated tilt mechanism for adjusting the image vertically on the wall.